U.S. Energy Information Administration logo

 Learn more:

-Energy related CO2 emissions for all countries
+Energy-related CO2 emissions for all countries

-U.S. energy-related CO2 emissions
+U.S. CO2 emissions from energy consumption

 Energy Explained: Greenhouse gases